ReactTraining/react-workshop/react/core/04-forms/practice/GUIDE.md

 ## Goals

 Allow the user to fill out the login form and submit.
-The form already works but we'll be switching from controlled to `formData`
+The form already works but the task is to switch from controlled state to `formData` for the form fields.

 ## Task 1